alacritty/alacritty/README.md

 1. `$XDG_CONFIG_HOME/alacritty/alacritty.yml`
 2. `$XDG_CONFIG_HOME/alacritty.yml`
 3. `$HOME/.config/alacritty/alacritty.yml`
+4. `$HOME/.alacritty.yml`

-If neither path 1 or 2 are found then `$HOME/.config/alacritty/alacritty.yml` is created as or once alacritty is first run.
+If neither of these paths are found then `$XDG_CONFIG_HOME/alacritty/alacritty.yml` is created once alacritty is first run.
+On most systems this often defaults to `$HOME/.config/alacritty/alacritty.yml`.

 Many configuration options will take effect immediately upon saving changes to the config file.
 The only exception is the `font` and `dpi` section which